besAvdiu303/EORTH_qiime2_analysis/README.md

 ## Running the script

-To run the script, first navigate to the directory where run.sh is located with the command:
+To run the script, first navigate to the directory where run.sh is located and run the command:

 bash -i run.sh